 - Plugin updates, installations, and customizations

 - Performing regular site backups

 - Small design tweaks (putting limits on time or intensity required)

 For a small monthly package offering simple services, you’ll be able to take on a larger number of clients per month.
 This revenue model works well because you can perform the work in bulk, quickly, and schedule it around your bigger projects.
 You can set aside a set window of time each day, or one day per week, to do work on all of your maintenance clients at once.

-Plus, it’s a great upsell to site owners after they’ve worked with you – once you’ve finished their website, you can offer to update and maintain it every month.
+Plus, a maintenance package is a great upsell to site owners after they’ve worked with you — once you’ve finished their website, you can offer to update and maintain it every month.

-Or if someone hasn’t worked with you on a larger project yet, it’s a chance to get to know each other and see how well you get along and work together.
+Or, if someone hasn’t worked with you on a larger project yet, site maintenance provides a strating point fo ryou and the client to see how well you get along and work together.
 If a current maintenance client then needs design work, you’ll be at the top of their mind and have an established relationship already.

 2. Offer a resource library subscription